“The worker shortage is real – and it’s getting worse by the day.” -Suzanne Clark, US Chamber of Commerce, President and CEO

 The current labor shortage has only exacerbated the already difficult supply chain crisis.
 When the retail industry is dependent upon having shelves stock with the right items and the people to stock them, a lack of supply chain visibility is a significant problem.

-It’s no wonder Walmart is hiring 20,000 'supply chain associates' at $20.37 per hour on average in addition to 150,000 seasonal employees to get ahead of the issue.
+It’s no wonder Walmart is hired 20,000 'supply chain associates' at $20.37 per hour in addition to 150,000 seasonal employees in 2021 to get ahead of the issue.
 When companies work towards better data transparency, it reduces the burden on the number of people it takes to analyze and oversee the supply chain.

 Similar can be said of improved inventory intelligence.
 Fewer employees in the store are required to track products when the data that’s already there can be used to follow a product all the way through from vendor to shelf and beyond.
 If retailers are to be forced to do more with less in terms of their workforce, it’s imperative they use the data they have to mitigate supply chain woes, since they are directly impacted by labor shortage issues – more on that here.